My Zen: A Personal Journey

 Appreciating my experiences with cathedrals and churches in Europe and America, I also had the privilege of visiting temples in China, Hong Kong, Singapore, Japan, Thailand and Indonesia.
 I had the pleasure of meditating at the Temple of Heaven in the Forbidden City, home of the Chinese emperors in Beijing.

-I have been to the Daoist Louguan Terrace at Mount Zhongnan in Shaanxi Province, where Laozi is supposed to have written the Daode jing, and White Cloud Temple in Beijing, the headquarters of the Chinese Daoist Association.
-I have visited the prominent daoist Tai Shan Monastery in Shandong and Confucius’ Tomb in Qufu City, Shandong.
+My pilgrimage brought me to the Daoist Louguan Terrace at Mount Zhongnan in Shaanxi Province, where Laozi is supposed to have written the Daode jing.
+It led me to White Cloud Temple in Beijing, the headquarters of the Chinese Daoist Association.
+On route was also the prominent Daoist Tai Shan (Mount Tai) Monastery in Shandong and Confucius’ Tomb in Qufu City, Shandong.

-I visited the ancient Buddhist temple ruin at Ayutthaya, the capital of Siam 1350-1767, outside of Bangkok, and the reclining Buddha at Wat Pho in Bangkok, Thailand.
+I’ve also found my way to the ancient Buddhist temple ruin at Ayutthaya, the capital of Siam 1350-1767, outside of Bangkok, and the reclining Buddha at Wat Pho, as well as the royal Chapel of the Emerald Buddha at the Grand Palace in Bangkok, Thailand.
 I explored Sensō-ji Buddhist temple in Asakusa, Tokyo, Japan, Tokyo’s oldest temple, originally of the Tendai sect, dedicated to Guanyin, the Buddhist Goddess of Mercy.

 In Indonesia I meditated at Borobudur in Yogyakarta, the 8th-9th century Buddhist temple with 72 stupas with buddha statues inside; and two temples in Jakarta on the island of Java: the Chinese klenteng Kim Tek Ie Temple and the Buddhist Vihara Mahavira Graha Pusat.
 I also explored the Hindu Pura Besaki temple complex on the slopes of Mount Agung in Bali, and the Tanah Lot temple in Bali.